vickeyshrestha/ap0006_stock_trader/readme.md

-**Maxzilla**
+**Godzilla**

-Maxzilla is a microservice platform that structures an application as a collection of services that are highly maintainable, loosely coupled, independently deployable and organized around business capabilities.
+Godzilla is a microservice platform that structures an application as a collection of services that are highly maintainable, loosely coupled, independently deployable and organized around business capabilities.

 **prerequisite**